elif-candir/elif-candir/README.md

 - 👋 Hi, I’m @elif-candir
-- 👀 I’m interested in Mathematical Analysis, Software Development, Cooking and Gaming
+- 👀 I’m interested in Mathematics, Data Analysis, Cooking and Gaming
-- 🌱 I’m currently learning MS Office Programs, CRM and JavaScript
+- 🌱 I’m currently learning MS Office Programs and SQL
 - 📫 How to reach me https://www.linkedin.com/in/elifcandir/

 <!---